grinisrit/noa-atra/README.md

 Cryptocurrency exchanges.

 You will find the data collection utilities within [crypto-hft-data](crypto-hft-analytics).
-To build and run the application
+To run the app you need to simply
 execute:
 ```
 $ ./gradlew -Dorg.gradle.java.home=/path/to/local/jdk -q :crypto-hft-data:installDist
 $ ./gradlew -Dorg.gradle.java.home=/path/to/local/jdk -q :crypto-hft-data:run --args='/path/to/conf.yaml'
 ```
-You can configure the app in [conf.yaml](conf.yaml) to get the LOB data feed from the following exchanges and liquidity aggregators:
+You can configure it in [conf.yaml](conf.yaml) to get the LOB data feed from the following exchanges and liquidity aggregators:

 * [Coinbase](https://docs.pro.coinbase.com/#websocket-feed)